 SafeLink Consulting Blog

 Do you currently have a fire protection plan for your workplace?
 The federal Occupational Safety and Health Administration's Portable Fire Extinguisher standard, 1910.157, regulates what an employer must provide to their staff regarding fire protection.
 Unless the employer is exempt from the standard, by way of establishing a written plan for immediate evacuation of all employees, employers must have a written emergency action plan directing and training their staff on how to use portable fire extinguishers to eliminate fires in the workplace.
 Fire extinguishers are an incredibly important and effective part of the early action taken to prevent loss of property or life during a fire emergency.
-You can read the entire standard here.
+Read the entire Fire Protection standard here.

 It’s understandable that some companies may take the position of not allowing their staff fire extinguisher use due to the liability associated if the staff member is injured while trying to extinguish a fire, but it can also be a great tool to protect an employee if they need it.
 If you do not make the use of extinguishing equipment readily available to employees, remember you must have a policy requiring an immediate evacuation.
-Oftentimes deaths occur during a fire because an employee’s means of egress(exits) are blocked by flames too intense for them to get through.
+Oftentimes deaths occur during a fire because an employee’s means of egress (exits) are blocked by flames too intense for them to get through.
 A fire extinguisher can provide just enough time for someone to extinguisher a small area of fire to evacuate.
 If the employee doesn’t know how to properly use an extinguisher, they may lose the ability to escape.
 Also, if a small fire is immediately recognized, extinguishers can put them out before they ever become a significant risk, protecting everyone else in the building, and turning what could have been an astronomical loss of property into a minimal repair.

 Get a free Emergency Action Plan Checklist